may not find this terribly rewarding unless you're included here, so this is a

 The Château de Castlenaud

-The Château de Castelnaud ("new castle"), just across the river Dordogne, was built by the Cathar-sympathizing Casnacs in the early 13th century and then, like most castles and towns in the region, seized and largely wrecked by the ubiquitous Simon de Montfort.
+The Château de Castelnaud ("new castle"), just across the river Dordogne, was built by the Cathar-sympathizing Casnacs in the early 13th century and then, like most castles and towns in the region, seized and largely wrecked by the ubiquitous Simon de Montfort and his northern French gangs.
 The keep and the curtain wall round the courtyard survive from that period.

 We make our stealthy approach through the village below the walls.